KatherineMichel/agile-sprint-playbook/design_sprint_summary.md

 A Design Sprint takes 5 days.

-Identify Product/Feature Design Problem
-Schedule the Design Sprint
+Identify Product/Feature/Redesign Design Problem Schedule the Design Sprint
 Begin Research Sprint simultaneously
 Find a facilitator

+"They need to be confident leading a meeting, including synthesizing discussions and telling people it’s time to stop talking."

 Only need 1 person; Optionally, include:
 * Designer
-* CEO
+* CEO (buy-in/decision-maker)
 * Product manager
 * User expert
 * Engineer
 * Marketer
 * Anybody else who’s interested

+"It’s also very important to have a dedicated room for the duration of the sprint, usually a conference room with lots of whiteboards."

 Supplies:
 * Sticky notes
 * Drawing pens
 * Whiteboards
 * Whiteboard markers
-* Dot stickers
+* Dot stickers (for voting)
 * Time Timer Clock
 * Snacks
-* Sticky stuff
+* Sticky stuff: "You’ll need to stick your drawings and storyboards on the wall."

 Day 1: Understanding Day